redis/node-redis/md/v4-to-v5.md

 ## Quit VS Disconnect

 The `QUIT` command has been deprecated in Redis 7.2 and should now also be considered deprecated in Node-Redis.
-Rather than sending a `QUIT` command to the server, the client can simply close the network connection.
+Instead of sending a `QUIT` command to the server, the client can simply close the network connection.

 Rather than using `client.quit()`, your code should use `client.close()` or `client.disconnect()`.